 Water: Keep potting mix evenly moist, but not soggy, during growing season.

 Humidity: This tropical native will tolerate average room humidity (around 40% relative humidity).
 Air can get extremely dry indoors and need a boost.
 The most efficient way to raise the humidity around your tropical plants is with a cool-mist room humidifier.

-Temperature: Average room temperatures 65-75°F/18-24°C suit this South African native.
+Temperature: Average room temperatures 65-80°F/18-27°C suit this South African native.
 It will tolerate a minimum of 50°F/10°C. Keep your plant away from drafts from heating vents and cold blasts from doors and windows.

 Fertilizer: Feed every 2 weeks while Blood Lily is growing.
-Use high-phosphorus water-soluble fertilizer such as 15-30-15 NPK, mixed at half-strength.
+Use high-phosphorus water-soluble fertilizer such as 15-30-15 NPK, at half the recommended amount.